Megamania: Release

 Megamania was released for the Atari 2600 on September 24, 1982.
 Electronic Games listed Megamania along with Robot Tank (1983), Enduro (1983), River Raid (1982) and Pitfall!
 (1982) as being among the biggest hits for Activision in 1983.

 Sales figures are not known, but Jim Levy did not include Megamania when discussing which of Activision's games that had sold over one million copies in an interview in June 1984.

 Ports of the game were announced for consoles like the ColecoVision and Atari 5200 and computers such as the Commodore 64 and MSX, but were only released for the Atari 5200 and Atari 8-bit computers.
 Megamania was released for the Atari 5200 in November 1983.
 Game critic Lou Hudson reported that Atari 5200 version of the game was not planned to be heavily promoted until after the Christmas season, to keep it from competing with the Atari 2600.
 The Atari 8-bit version was released in 1984.
 Both releases were adapted by Glyn Anderson.

 Megamania was included in several game compilations such as Activision Anthology (2002) for Windows, PlayStation 2, and Game Boy Advance and Activision Hits Remixed (2006) for the PlayStation Portable.
 A version of Megamania developed by the South American group Ivolgamus appeared in Arcade Zone (2009) for the Wii.
-Their version of the game game features altered play control and new graphics.
+Their version of the game features altered play control and new graphics.
+Atari teased a large announcement on August 20, 2026 which was revealed a re-release of several Activision games for the Atari 2600.
+This included Megamania set for a November 2026 release.